etchoum9519/KapaTool.update-2.1/README.md

 The following is a detailled explanation.
 <br> <br>

-## How to fill the Excel Input file
+## A- How to fill the Excel Input file

 <p align="center">
   <img width="800" height="300" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/d99740ab-91b7-4cbf-a164-377be2bd26a6">
 </p>

-<br> <br>

-The responsible persons of the different production departments receive the "in.xlsm" Input file (Excel Workbook with macros) with personal passwords.
-The "in.xlsm" file is readable and fillable exclusively with help of a valid password.
+The responsible person receive the "in.xlsm" Input file (Excel Workbook with macros).
 If the password is entered successfully, the folder opens automatically with the following planning parameters to be filled in:

     • Projects, Orders or PSP-Elements in any order, comma-separated (with freely selectable colors [See Figure 3 right])